aastroza/ai-photo-booth/README.md

 # ai-photo-booth
-User Transform your party photos with AI!
+Transform your party photos with AI!
 Easy-to-use platform hosted on Modal, powered by Tencent's PhotoMaker.